facundomarino1/CS50/README.md

 # CS50
-All excercises done by me for the CS50 Harvard's Introduction to Computer Science Course
+All excercises done by me for the CS50 Harvard's Introduction to Computer Science Course.